Visitors intending to reach the official website should click HERE

 What Users Say

-Minute Suites offers a different proposition: small private rooms for rest or work.
-The experience is highly variable and depends on expectations and the specific location.
+Minute Suites offer a different concept: small private rooms to rest or work.
+The experience varies widely depending on expectations and the specific location.

-- Respite from Crowds: A good place to escape the airport noise and people, especially during long layovers.
+- Relief from Crowds: A good place to escape airport noise and crowds, especially during long layovers.

-- Privacy and Security (for some): Offers a personal space that can make solo travelers feel safer than sleeping in open airport areas.
+- Privacy and Security (for some): Provides personal space that can feel safer for solo travelers than sleeping in open areas.

-- Convenience for Families with Young Children: Useful for letting young children move around and rest without being confined to a stroller.
+- Convenience for Families with Young Children: Useful for letting small children move around and rest without being confined to a stroller.

-- Location: Good location in the atrium or near food courts.
+- Location: Conveniently located in the atrium or near food courts.

 - Staff (Some Positive Experiences): Some employees are described as “very friendly and helpful” (Tameka, Tiffany).

-- Discounts/Perks: A free hour with Priority Pass is a pleasant surprise for some.
+- Discounts/Benefits: One free hour with Priority Pass is a pleasant surprise for some.

-- Comfort for Sleeping: Many users find it difficult to sleep due to worn-out and uncomfortable sofas, lack of pillows or blankets (or only one for two people), light coming in under the door, and external noise (including staff conversations).
+- Sleeping Comfort: Many users find it hard to sleep due to worn, uncomfortable sofas, lack of pillows or blankets (or only one for two people), light coming in under the door, and outside noise (including staff conversations).

-- Maintenance and Cleanliness: Complaints about worn-out and torn furniture (peeling pleather sofa), dirty floors, and a "disgusting" air purifier.
-Some doubt they are cleaned properly.
+- Maintenance and Cleanliness: Complaints about worn and broken furniture (peeling faux-leather sofa), dirty floors, and a “disgusting” air purifier.
+Some doubt proper cleaning.

-- Lack of Basic In-Room Amenities: Absence of a bathroom, trash cans, and in some cases, functional air conditioning (only a fan).
-The temperature can rise considerably.
+- Lack of Basic In-Room Amenities: No restroom, trash cans, and in some cases no functional air conditioning (only a fan).
+Temperature can rise significantly.

-- Staff Service (Inconsistent): Staff who seem disinterested, on their phones, or even rude.
-Problems contacting a manager after an issue (blinking spotlight).
+- Staff Service (Inconsistent): Staff appearing uninterested, talking on phones, or even rude.
+Difficulty contacting a manager after an issue (flickering light).

-- Booking and Availability Issues: Online bookings for times when the location is closed.
-Staff indicating "full" even if rooms are available.
+- Booking and Availability Issues: Online reservations for times when the location is closed.
+Staff saying “full” even when rooms are available.
 Last-minute cancellations without notice.

-- Value for Money: Considered expensive for what is offered, especially if the goal is to sleep.
-Misleading advertising about capacity (sofa not really چینی for two people comfortably).
+- Value for Money: Considered expensive for what is offered, especially if the goal is sleeping.
+Misleading advertising about capacity (sofa not truly comfortable for two).

-- Lack of Information: Not informed about Wi-Fi or how time is charged.
+- Lack of Information: No information provided about Wi-Fi or how time is charged.

-In summary: Minute Suites can be a valid option for a brief private rest or for families with children, but do not expect a hotel experience.
-Comfort, maintenance issues, and inconsistent service are important factors to consider against its cost.
+In summary: Minute Suites can be a valid option for a short private rest or for families with children, but don’t expect a hotel experience.
+Comfort, maintenance, and service inconsistency are important factors to weigh against the cost.

 Location